Ricardicus/ric-script/README.md

 interpreter for (some sort of virtual RISC).
 Not sure what target there will be (if so).

-The samples folder contains ric scripts with OK syntax I will also provide some samples here in the README further below.
+The samples folder contains ric scripts with OK syntax; but many of these sample scripts are used in continous testing and not very "pedagogical" or even commented.
+I will provide some samples here in the README further below that walks through some concepts.
 Many of the scripts there are made for and used in the test suite, so not all of them explicitly show the beauty of this language.